University of Alabama: Establishment

 In 1818, the United States Congress authorized the newly created Alabama Territory to set aside a township for the establishment of a "seminary of learning".
-When Alabama was admitted to the Union on December 14, 1819, a second township was added to the land grant, bringing it to a total of 46,000 acres (186 km2).
-The General Assembly of Alabama established the seminary on December 18, 1820, named it "The University of the State of Alabama", and created a board of trustees to manage the construction and operation of the university.
-The board selected a construction site and an architect to design the campus.
-The site the board chose was, at the time, outside the city limits of the erstwhile state capital, Tuscaloosa.
-William Nichols, the architect of the Alabama State Capitol building and Christ Episcopal Church in Tuscaloosa, was chosen to design the campus.
+When Alabama was admitted to the Union in 1819, a second township was added to the land grant, bringing it to a total of 46,000 acres (186 km2).
+The General Assembly of Alabama established the seminary on December 18, 1820, named it "The University of the State of Alabama," and created a board of trustees to manage the construction and operation of the university.
+The site the board chose for the campus was, at the time, outside the city limits of the erstwhile state capital, Tuscaloosa.
+William Nichols, the architect of the Alabama State Capitol building in Tuscaloosa, was chosen to design the campus.
 Influenced by Thomas Jefferson's plan at the University of Virginia, the Nichols-designed campus featured a 70 ft wide, 70 ft high domed Rotunda that served as the library and nucleus of the campus.

 The university's charter was presented to the first university president in the nave of Christ Episcopal Church.
-UA opened its doors to students on April 18, 1831, with the Reverend Alva Woods as president.
-An academy-style institution during the Antebellum period, the university emphasized the classics and the social and natural sciences.
+UA opened its doors to students on April 18, 1831, with Alva Woods as president.
+An academy-style institution during the antebellum period, the university emphasized the classics and the social and natural sciences.
 There were around 100 students per year at UA in the 1830s.

 As the state and university matured, an active literary culture evolved on campus and in Tuscaloosa.
 UA had one of the largest libraries in the country on the eve of the Civil War with more than 7,000 volumes.
 There were several thriving literary societies, including the Erosophic and the Phi Beta Kappa societies, which often had lectures by such distinguished politicians and literary figures as United States Supreme Court justice John Archibald Campbell, novelist William Gilmore Simms, and professor Frederick Barnard.
 The addresses to those societies reveal a vibrant intellectual culture in Tuscaloosa; they also illustrate the proslavery ideas that were so central to the university and the state.

-Discipline and student behavior were a major issue at the university almost from the day it opened.
+Discipline and student behavior were major issues at the university almost from the day it opened.
 Early presidents attempted to enforce strict rules regarding conduct.
-Students were prohibited from drinking, swearing, making unauthorized visits off-campus, or playing musical instruments outside a one-hour time frame.
-Yet riots and gunfights were not uncommon.
-To combat the severe discipline problem, president Landon Garland lobbied and received approval from the legislature in 1860 to transform the university into a military school.
+Students were prohibited from drinking, swearing, making unauthorized visits off-campus, or playing musical instruments for more than an hour at a time.
+Still, riots and gunfights were not uncommon.
+To combat the severe discipline problem, president Landon Garland received approval from the legislature in 1860 to transform the university into a military school.